 The registration procedure worked well, although it would be preferable that ALL players sign up through the web site (not by separate emails or word of mouth).
 Then all participants would be in the database, and do not have to be added manually and there would be double assurance that all registrations are recorded.
 Also this year the registration fee was non-refundable and players were not signed-up before the fee was collected.
 For the EU players the MBJ Cup office collected the fees.
-Having the registration fee non-refundable caused many to sign up fairly late to avoid loosing the fee.
+Having the registration fee non-refundable caused many to sign up fairly late to avoid losing the fee.
+This year the event had a full field, 72 players in both teams.
+For a split-down of participants per chamber, see page 8.